 Beef Breakdown — Front Quarters; What are they?

-If you are enchanted by the idea of having a quarter beef in your freezer, but haven't quite actually done it yet, you may still be wondering about what cuts are in a quarter, how much space it takes, and whether a front quarter, hind quarter, or split quarter is the better fit for your family.
+If you are enchanted by the idea of having a quarter beef in your freezer but haven't purchased one yet, you may be wondering about what cuts are in a quarter, how much space it takes, and whether a front quarter, hind quarter, or split quarter is the better fit for your family.
 Or maybe you're wondering why front quarters and hindquarters are so differently priced.
-In today's newsletter, Farmer Chrissie attempts to walk you through all that information, without trying to sell you anything.

 The front quarter is not the best choice for everybody